Blog

 The fact is, your team members probably have taken on parts of this role already — if you’re making product decisions for the future, then you’re planning.

-The main blockage for teams is that they’re uncertain of what they want to achieve from the role of the merchandise planner.
+The main blockage for teams is that they’re uncertain of what they want to achieve from the role of the merchandiser.

 This may result in the hiring of a junior, as the business cannot justify a senior management investment.